The Fynbos Trail – Overberg

 - What is the best time of year for this trail?

 The trail is open from the 1 Feb -15 December.
 All months have their own special blooms but the flowers tend to be their most abundant and spectacular in Spring (Sept/Oct).
 Bookings are limited to 3 groups a week - starting on Monday, Wednesday and Friday.

 Fully guided and catered trail (3 Days/2 Nights): R6000/pp

 Whats included in this tour

 - 2 Nights Accom in cottages

 - All meals: 2 dinners, 1 lunch, 2 breakfasts

 - Expert Fynbos Guide - for all 3 hike days

 - Daily luggage transfers

-- Fully guided catered option includes field guide book to Walker Bay, tree planting, wine tasting of Lomond and Witkrans wines and fynbos gift.
+- Fully guided catered option includes a tree planting, wine tasting of Lomond wines, and fynbos gift.